Roll of Honour with poppies,

 Peter Burness, Exhibition Curator, 1916

-The unveiling of a memorial to fallen members of the 1st Australian Division on the Pozires battlefield.
+The unveiling of a memorial to fallen members of the 1st Australian Division on the Pozieres battlefield.
 Department of Veterans' Affairs.

-Fromelles was followed by six weeks of fighting 'in the murderous ordeal that was Pozires'.
-On 23 July, the 1st Australian Division captured Pozires, but within five days the 1st Division had lost 5,000 men.
+Fromelles was followed by six weeks of fighting 'in the murderous ordeal that was Pozieres'.
+On 23 July, the 1st Australian Division captured Pozieres, but within five days the 1st Division had lost 5,000 men.
 The 1st Division was replaced by the 2nd, and there were almost 7,000 casualties in twelve days.
 The 4th Division was the next to take part and all suffered heavily.

 Peter Burness, Exhibition Curator, 1916